omei-ogami/STAT-analysis/README.md

-# Hyperparameter Optimization for XGBoost Classification
+# Hyperparameters Effects on XGBoost Model
 This project performs hyperparameter optimization for an XGBoost binary classification model.
 It generates random hyperparameters, trains the model on a dataset, and evaluates the model's performance using F1-score.
 The goal is to analyze the relationship between hyperparameters and F1-score using a regression model.

 ## Project Overview